Criticism of Christianity: Judaism

+According to Judaism, Jesus did not fulfill the prophecies of the Hebrew Bible and was neither the awaited Messiah nor the son of God.

 Shlomo ben Aderet called Christianity a lesser form of monotheism that lacks the unified deity of Judaism.
 Also in the Middle Ages, Maimonides considered Christianity to be a prime example of idolatrous heresy.

 David Flusser viewed Christianity as "cheaper Judaism" and highly anti-Jewish.
 He also regarded the "failure of Christianity to convert the Jewish people to the new message" as "precisely the reason for the strong anti-Jewish trend in Christianity."

 Stephen Samuel Wise criticized the Christian community for its failure to rescue Jews from Europe during Nazi rule.
 He wrote that: A Christian world that will permit millions of Jews to be slain without moving heaven by prayer and earth in every human way to save its Jews has lost its capacity for moral and spiritual survival.

 Islam

 Muslim scholars have criticized Christianity, usually for its trinity concept.
 They argue that this doctrine is an invention, distortion of the idea about God, and presentation of the idea that there are three gods, a form of shirk, or polytheism.
 According to Qu'ran 9:31, Christians should follow one God, but they have made multiple.They have taken as lords beside Allah their rabbis and their monks and the Messiah son of Mary, when they were bidden to worship only One God.In modern times, some Muslim scholars have continued to critique Christianity.
 For example, in his work Christian Ethics: A Historical and Systematic Analysis of Its Dominant Ideas (1967), the late Isma'il Raji al-Faruqi, who was a professor at Temple University, argued that Christianity has incorporated various influences that diverge from Jesus' original teachings.
 This critique emphasizes what he saw as the need for a rational and coherent ethical framework, contrasting Christian concepts like peccatism (inherent human sinfulness) and saviorism (belief in Jesus as the redeemer) with Islamic views.
 This perspective includes a critique of Christian theological paradoxes and advocates for what al-Faruqi considered a rational and coherent ethical framework.